 Back from the Brink or Still in Trouble?

 Also known as "beautiful swimmer," the blue crab is one of the more resilient of Chesapeake species, but its fate depends on many factors.
-With the drastic decline of the Bay's oysters in the 1980s, watermen's attention quickly shifted to the blue crab and with it came a longer crabbing season.
-A decade or so and 665,000 crab pots later, the fishery neared collapse.
-Not only was the blue crab itself threatened, but so too were the oyster reefs and underwater grasses that provide it with food, shelter, and oxygen.
+With the drastic decline of the Bay's oysters in the 1980s, watermen began extending their crabbing efforts much later into the fall, the time they would normally have shifted to oystering.
+A decade or so later, the crab population had been cut in half to around 300 million.
+Not only was the blue crab itself depleted, so too were the oyster reefs and underwater grasses that provide it with food, shelter, and oxygen.

-These most recent numbers serve as a reminder of just how fragile and complex the process of restoration can be and why continual vigilance is necessary if we are to bring back not only a sustainable crab fishery, but a sustainable Bay.
+These most recent numbers serve as a reminder of just how fragile and complex the process of restoration can be and why continual vigilance is necessary if we are to bring back not only a sustainable crab fishery, but a healthy, sustainable Bay.